sdondley/ClimateChangeChat/setting_up_lsp_nvim-lspconfig_and_perl_in_neovim.md

 * The bulk of the lua code is mostly dedicated to adding mappings for lspconfig

 #### Setting up mappings

 * Mappings make it easier to interact with the language server
-* This code sets up some gobal key maps, common to all buffers and all langauge servers:
+* This code sets up some gobal key maps, common to all buffers and all langauge servers
     ```
     local opts = { noremap=true, silent=true }
     vim.api.nvim_set_keymap('n', '<space>e', '<cmd>lua vim.diagnostic.open_float()<CR>', opts)